Skip to content

 • Volcanic seabed snorkelling with underwater hot springs off the northern coastline

-• Syrmata fishing villages of Klima and Mandrakia accessible by tender for authentic waterfront dining
+• Syrmata fishing villages of Klima and Mandrakia, reachable by tender for waterfront dining

 Best Season